React Native SDK

 ...

-1. Update iOS native dependencies using CocoaPods.
+To update iOS native dependencies, you can use CocoaPods.
 We recommend installing CocoaPods using Homebrew.

 # Install CocoaPods via brew